projectcalico/calico/master/getting-started/kubernetes/tutorials/advanced-policy.md

 ### 1. Create the Namespace and Nginx Service

 We'll use a new namespace for this guide.
-Run the following command to create it and a plain nginx service listening on port 80.
+Run the following commands to create it and a plain nginx service listening on port 80.

 ```shell
 kubectl create ns advanced-policy-demo